actweird/data_repository/README.md

 --dir_size 550505

 you need 2 parameters - first is table name (table_name, you write it like schema.table), because that's how program gets the path to the table; second is directory size (dir_size, you write it in bytes) because with it you will get optimal number for repartition

+if you want to test solution with small files, you can generate small files in HDFS with files_creator.py program from this repository.